hoekit/odds-and-ends/LibreCalc-Timesheet-Macro.md

 As it turns out, with LibreOffice 7.x (or maybe even earlier), you can enter the current date and time simply by pressing `Ctrl-Shift-;`.
-That is certainly useful but I needed the values to be formatted as text with just `YYYY-MM-DD hh:mm` as other formulas in the worksheet relies on that format.
-So, macro is still useful.
+That is certainly useful but I needed the values to be text with the exact format of `YYYY-MM-DD hh:mm` as other formulas in the worksheet relies on that format.
+So, the macro is still useful.

+Perhaps the next step is to map a keyboard shortcut to call the macro 🤔🙂.